Do you want to write better? It is on you to brush up on your content writing skills.

 Passive voice tends to be much weaker and less effective than active voice, so try to use active voice as much as possible in your blog post.
 Active voice creates sentences that are clear, direct, and easy to read, while passive voice often sounds harsh, indirect, and complicated.
 For example:

-Passive voice: The money was counted by the cashier.
+Passive voice: The prom dress was fixed by the seamstress.

 Use concrete images and examples.

 To drive your point home, support your arguments with concrete images and examples whenever possible.
 This will help readers visualize what you’re talking about and better understand your argument as a whole.

 If you’re having trouble coming up with examples on your own, try conducting a quick Google search – chances are you’ll find what you’re looking for in no time at all.

 In order to add power and punch to your writing, use strong verbs throughout instead of weak or bland ones.
 Whenever possible, try to use verbs that convey an emotion or create a mental image in the reader’s mind, such as “race,” “explode,” or “slam.”

 These types of words can help bring your writing to life and make it more engaging for readers.
 Just be careful not to overdo it – too many powerful verbs in close succession can come across as melodramatic or corny.

 Just as important as starting strong is ending strong as well – it would be great if readers remembered your blog post long after they’ve finished reading it.
 It’s even greater if they respond to your CTA.

 Try ending with a cliffhanger that leaves readers wanting more, posing a thought-provoking question pertaining to the topic of your post, or simply summarizing the main points of your argument in a concise way.